Linkin Park: One More Light and Bennington's death (2015–2017)

 On August 22, Linkin Park announced plans to hold a tribute concert in Los Angeles to honor Bennington.
 The band thanked fans for their support, stating, "The five of us are so grateful for all of your support as we heal and build the future of Linkin Park".
 The title track of One More Light was released as a single on October 3.
 The band later confirmed that the concert, titled Linkin Park and Friends: Celebrate Life in Honor of Chester Bennington, would take place on October 27 at the Hollywood Bowl.
 The event featured multiple guests performing Linkin Park songs along with the band.
 The event was over three hours long and was streamed live via YouTube.
-As of September 2024, it has 25 million views.
+As of March 2026, it has 26 million views.

 The band considered fulfilling their planned Japanese tour dates after the tribute concert, but cancelled the shows on October 3.
 In November 2017, Linkin Park announced that a live album compiled from their final tour with Bennington, titled One More Light Live, would be released on December 15.
 On November 19, Linkin Park received an American Music Award for Favorite Alternative Artist and dedicated the award to Bennington.

-2017–2023: Hiatus and reissues
+Hiatus and 20th anniversary reissues (2017–2023)

 Linkin Park went on hiatus following Bennington's death.
 On January 28, 2018, Shinoda replied to a tweet from a fan inquiring about his future with Linkin Park, writing, "I have every intention on continuing with LP, and the guys feel the same.
 We have a lot of rebuilding to do, and questions to answer, so it'll take time."
 On March 29, however, Shinoda stated that he was uncertain of Linkin Park's future when being interviewed by Vulture.
 On April 17, Linkin Park was nominated for three awards at the 2018 Billboard Music Awards but did not win any of them.
 The band was presented with The George and Ira Gershwin Award for Lifetime Musical Achievement at UCLA on May 18.
 On February 18, 2019, Shinoda said in an interview that the band is open to the idea of continuing though what form that takes has yet to be decided.
 Shinoda stated "I know the other guys, they love to be onstage, they love to be in a studio, and so to not do that would be like, I don't know, almost like unhealthy."
 When asked about the band's future minus Bennington, Shinoda stated, "It's not my goal to look for a new singer.
 If it does happen, it has to happen naturally.
 If we find someone that is a great person and good stylistic fit, I could see trying to do some stuff with somebody.
 I would never want to feel like we are replacing Chester."